aliyun/terraform-provider-alicloud/website/docs/r/alb_server_group.html.markdown

 * `servers` - (Optional) The backend server.
 * `sticky_session_config` - (Optional, ForceNew) The configuration of the sticky session.
 * `vpc_id` - (Optional, ForceNew) The ID of the VPC that you want to access.
+* `server_group_type` - (Optional, ForceNew, Computed, Available in v1.193.0+) The type of the server group.
+Valid values:
+  - `Instance` (default): allows you add servers by specifying Ecs, Ens, or Eci.
+  - `Ip`: allows you to add servers by specifying IP addresses.
+  - `Fc`: allows you to add servers by specifying functions of Function Compute.
+* `tags` - (Optional) A mapping of tags to assign to the resource.

 #### Block sticky_session_config